808tdawg/linux-coding-env/README.md

 7. Reboots the system

 ## Note
-- The script uses `sudo` for privileged operations and passes the password stored in the `PASSWORD` variable to `sudo` using `echo $PASSWORD | sudo -S` before each command that requires elevated privileges.
+- The script requires elevated privileges for certain operations and uses sudo to achieve this.
+The password is stored in a variable named PASSWORD and is passed to sudo using the command echo $PASSWORD | sudo -S before each operation that requires it.
+To use the script on your system, make sure to update the password stored in the PASSWORD variable at the top of the script.
-- Developed on Parallels, using an M1 MacBook Air.
+- Developed on an M1 MacBook Air, using Parallels Desktop v18.

 ## Installation steps in terminal
 1. `curl -O https://raw.githubusercontent.com/808tdawg/linux-coding-env/main/letscode.sh`